corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

  }
 ```

-This step doesn’t relate to Signing Service as it doesn’t use a database.The upgrade process is just a drop-in replacement of the existing `.jar` files with `<service>-1.1.1.jar`.
+This step doesn’t relate to Signing Service as it doesn’t use a database.
+The upgrade process is just a drop-in replacement of the existing `.jar` files with `<service>-1.1.1.jar`.
-Ensure to stop the services before replacing the `.jar` files.
+Ensure the services are not running before replacing the `.jar` files.

-* **Dynamic loading of HSM `.jar` files**
+### Dynamic loading of HSM `.jar` files

 CENM 1.1 supports multiple HSMs, however due to to the proprietary nature of the HSM libraries, the release does
 not work with these HSMs "out of the box".
 The user must provide the relevant libraries and reference them in the
 configuration of the relevant component (Signing Service or PKI Tool).
 For more information, see [Signing Services](signing-service.md).
 and [Public Key Infrastructure (PKI) Tool](pki-tool.md) for more information.

 ## 0.3+ to 1.0